cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 #.
 Click OK.

 #.
-If you did not provide the Public Key, copy download and save the private key.
+If you did not provide the Public Key, copy and save or download the private key.
    OOTC will not store the private key, so if you loose your private key it cannot be recovered.